spotinst/help/src/docs/administration/policies/create-new-policy.md

 * **Resources** – An array of resources to which the actions and effect apply (Using camelCase).
 Each one represents a Spot resource (e.g., Ocean cluster, Elastigroup).
 A resource is defined by the pattern: [serviceName]:[ResourceId].
 Wildcards (*) are supported in [serviceName] and [actionName].
 Examples:

-  -   \<*>\ - all resources.
+- all resources: *
-  - elastigroup:* – all Elastigroup resources.
+- all Elastigroup resources: elastigroup:*
-  - elastigroup:sig-214* – all groups starting with sig-214.
+- all groups starting with sig-214: sig-214*

 ### Policy Rules
 The following rules apply to policies: